 The mold size must fit within the machine’s platen area (the flat surfaces that hold the mold in place).
 Large molds require machines with expansive platen dimensions.
 A mismatch between mold size and platen area can result in machine downtime or mold damage.

-Looking Injection Machine Advanced Features for Large Part Molding
+Looking for Injection Machine Advanced Features for Large Part Molding

-Multi-zone heating systems, ensures uniform melting of plastic for large shot sizes.
+Multi-zone heating systems ensure uniform melting of plastic for large shot sizes.

-Servo-driven controls, improves energy efficiency and precision during injection and clamping.
+Servo-driven controls improve energy efficiency and precision during injection and clamping.

 Large Part Injection Molding Process